Inria-Empenn/EEG_preprocessing/README.md

 ```
     addpath(genpath('dependencyDir'))
 ```
 2. Run the analysis with [RewardsPreprocessing_withoutICA.m](https://github.com/AyaKabbara/StageEEGpre/tree/main/src/article/RewardsPreprocessing_withoutICA.m).
-This script will save the erp of all participants in a .mat file.
-It will also generate the csv files to be used for plotting figures 2,3 and for the calculation of descriptive statistics.
+This script will store the ERPs of all participants in a .mat file.
+It will also generate the csv files to be used for plotting the figures and the calculation of the descriptive statistics.
 3. Create figures 2A,3A and generate the related values in tables 1,2 using the following R script: [RewardProcessing_Plots_and_Statistics.R](https://github.com/AyaKabbara/StageEEGpre/blob/main/src/graphiques/RewardProcessing_Plots_and_Statistics.R).
 Note:  The name of csv files should be changed accordingly.